Heat Transfer Simulator

 Finite Difference Solver: Heat transfer simulation using Gauss-Seidel iteration

-Temperature Visualization: Interactive contour plots with customizable ranges
+Temperature Visualization: Interactive contour plots with customizable color schemes and ranges

 Heat Flux Analysis: Vector field visualization of heat flow